carlosabalde/libvmod-redis/README.rst

                 init(STRING tag, STRING location, INT timeout, INT ttl, BOOL shared_contexts, INT max_contexts) Arguments
     tag: name tagging the Redis server in some category (e.g. ``main``, ``master``, ``slave``, etc.).
+When using the reserved tag ``cluster`` the VMOD internally enables the
+    Redis Cluster support, automatically discovering other servers in the cluster using the command ``CLUSTER SLOTS``.

     location: Redis connection string.
 Both host + port and UNIX sockets are supported.
+If this is a Redis Cluster server only host + port format is allowed.

     timeout: connection timeout (milliseconds) to the Redis server.
+If Redis Cluster support has been enabled all servers in the cluster will use this timeout.

     ttl: TTL (seconds) of Redis connections (0 means no TTL).
 Once the TTL of a connection is consumed, the module transparently reestablishes it.
 See "Client timeouts" in http://redis.io/topics/clients for extra information.
+If Redis Cluster support has been enabled all servers in the cluster will use this TTL.

     shared_contexts: if enabled, Redis connections are not local to Varnish worker threads, but shared by all threads using one or more pools.

     max_contexts: when ``shared_contexts`` is disabled, this option sets the maximum number of Redis connections per Varnish worker thread.
 Each thread keeps up to one connection per tag.
 If more than one tag is available, incrementing this limit allows recycling of Redis connections.
-When ``shared_contexts`` is enabled, this option sets the maximum number of Redis connections per tag.
+When ``shared_contexts`` is enabled, the VMOD created one pool per tag; this option sets the maximum number of Redis connections per pool.
+Note that when Redis Cluster support is enabled, each server is the cluster is internally labeled by the VMOD with a different tag (i.e. each server in the cluster has its own pool of Redis connections).
 Return value
     VOID
 Description
     Initializes the Redis module.
-    Must be used during the ``vcl_init`` phase.
+    Must be called during the ``vcl_init`` phase.
-    If not called some default values will be used.

 add_server
 ----------